219-Disease Control Guide for Wild Blueberries

 Groundwater is a major natural resource.
 Pesticides have been detected in the groundwater in all states.
-A sound pesticide application program including site-specific selection of pesticides, adherence to label directions, sprayer calibration and mixing accuracy, spill and back siphon prevention, proper waste disposal, integrated pest management and judicious pesticide use can prevent groundwater contamination.
+A sound pesticide application program including a site-specific selection of pesticides, adherence to label directions, sprayer calibration and mixing accuracy, spill and back-siphon prevention, proper waste disposal, integrated pest management, and judicious pesticide use can prevent groundwater contamination.

 Trade names are used for identification.
 No product endorsement is implied, nor is discrimination intended against similar materials.
 Cooperative Extension makes no warranty or guarantee of any kind concerning the use of these products.

-For additional information on the identification, life cycles and control of blueberry diseases, please refer to Wild Blueberry Fact Sheets No. 211 (UMaine Extension No. 2015) Blueberry Diseases 1 and No. 218 (UMaine Extension No. 2238) The Influences of Pruning Method on Disease and Insect Control.
+For additional information on the identification, life cycles and control of blueberry diseases, please refer to Wild Blueberry Fact Sheets No. 211, Blueberry Diseases 1 and No. 218, The Influences of Pruning Method on Disease and Insect Control.

-All publications may be found on the web at extension.umaine.edu/blueberries/
+All publications may be found on the Maine Wild Blueberries website.

 Primary infections of leaf and flower buds by Monilinia occur for several weeks following bud-break.
-The disease is then spread by secondary infections from the infected leaves and flowers to the developing fruit.
-Primary infections are the most damaging stage of this disease on wild blueberry.
+The fungus is then spread by spores from the dead leaves and flowers to healthy blossoms where the fungus will then infect the developing fruit producing a mummy berry (pseudosclerotia) that overwinters.
+The fungal spores on dead leaves and flowers do not cause new killing infections of leaves and flowers, so applications of fungicides are not necessarily warranted when dead leaf and flower tissue is seen.
+Primary leaf and flower bud infections are the most damaging stage of this disease on wild blueberry.
 Pruning blueberries with fire, using efficient harvesting techniques to reduce the number of infected fruit on the ground, composting, and burning or disposing of winnower refuse can reduce the incidence of this disease.

-Primary infections can be controlled by ground applications of a fungicide when greater than 40% of the flower buds are at the crown stage (stage 4:Inflorescence tip visible; in Wild blueberry Factsheet No. 216: Production – 216-Flower Primordia Development Stage) and mummy berry cups (apothecia) are present in the field.
+Primary infections can be controlled by ground applications of a fungicide when greater than 40% of the flower buds are at the crown stage (stage 4:Inflorescence tip visible; in Wild Blueberry Factsheet No. 216, Flower Primordia Development Stage) and mummy berry cups (apothecia) are present in the field.
 The mummy berry forecast method (refer to Wild Blueberry Fact Sheet No. 217, A Method to Control Monilinia Blight) can be used to predict when there has been an infection period for the fungus.
-Fungicides (propiconazole or fenbuconazole ) applied within 72 hours of an infection period will kill off fungus that penetrated into the plant and prevent further infections for up to 7 to 10 days.
-Fungicides also can be applied by the calendar method at seven to ten day intervals until mummy berry cups are no longer present in the field.
-When compared to the calendar method in 2009 and 2010, the mummy berry forecast method required two fungicide applications to protect plants compared to three applications required for the calendar method to protect plants in the same field for the same length of time.
+Some fungicides (propiconazole or fenbuconazole) applied within 72 hours of an infection period will kill off fungi that have penetrated into the plant and prevent further infections for up to 7 to 10 days.
+Fungicides also can be applied before infection periods to protect the plants.
+When compared to the calendar method (applying fungicides in regular seven to ten day intervals) in 2009 and 2010, the mummy berry forecast method required two fungicide applications to protect plants compared to three applications required for the calendar method to protect plants in the same field for the same length of time.
 Full coverage around the stems is essential.

 Leaf spots caused by this fungus are usually round, large (>1/4 inch) brown spots with black margins.
 Young leaves with a single spot may fall off the plant while still green.
 Heavy infections can cause complete defoliation which can decrease flower bud formation and yield.
+Early leaf drop occurring at the end of June and early July is a symptom of this disease.
 Older leaves do not fall off of the plant and will show more leaf spots.
-This fungus overwinters in veins of infected leaves from the previous year and will first produce spores after a 3 to 4 day wet period during bloom.
+This fungus overwinters in veins of infected leaves from the previous year and will first produce spores after a 3 to 4 day wet period in May to early June.
 Fallen infected leaves will produce new spores after a couple of days of wetness throughout the growing season.
 The spores are not carried by wind or water, but can be transported on leaf contaminated equipment, clothing or shoes.
-There are no registered fungicides for this disease.
-The recommended method of control is eradication by a hard burn to destroy all leaf litter of infected plants and all plants within 10 ft of infected areas.
+There are few registered fungicides for this disease and they will only suppress the disease and will not remove it from your field.
+The recommended method of control is eradication by a hard burn to destroy all leaf litter of infected plants and all plants within 10 feet of infected areas.

 Plants with red-leaf disease occur singly, in scattered clumps, or in patches.
 Infected plants are recognizable by the bright red color in irregular blotches on partially affected leaves.
 In late June and July, the underside of diseased leaves turn white when spores are produced.
 In August, infected leaves will shrivel and dry up.
 Few or no fruit develop on infected stems; some twigs may be killed.
 The disease overwinters in stems and rhizomes.
 No fungicides adequately control this disease, but it does not seem to be increasing in importance.
 The only control recommendation is not to spread spores by walking through diseased areas when spores are being produced.
 Removing infected plants by directed spraying with an herbicide may kill infected stems but may also kill surrounding unaffected plants by transference of herbicide through rhizome connections.